Code-Institute-Submissions/MP3-1/test.md

 Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

-All test Pass for devices from 320px on Chrome developer tools and 340px on Mozilla web developer tolls.
+All tests Passed for devices from 320px on Chrome developer tools and 340px on Mozilla web developer tolls.

 I tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's as a virtual machines, Lenovo smartphone with Android 7, LG smartphone with Android 8, Google pixel 3 with Android 11.
 No issues found.